MarcosCobena/marcoscobena.github.io/README.md

 -   You just write Markdown in your preferred editor ([Texts](http://www.texts.io/), for instance);

+-   Navigation handled through HTML's `pushState()`, heading to enable Google actually crawls this;

+There are some other features which were available previously and still can be found in older commits, just ask and I'll glad help you find them:

 -   Anyone can comment thanks to Disqus support;

--   With built-in RSS feed generation
+-   Built-in RSS feed generation

 You have [Jekyll](https://github.com/jekyll/jekyll) and, now, [Mr.
 Hyde](https://github.com/MarcosCobena/marcoscobena.github.io) too —obviously you